Colic and chocolate - top tips for new parents.

 My next tip is one for those who use a bottle to feed, formula or expressed milk.
 I changed to a different design bottle - some advertise themselves as being better for colicky babies.
 I'm not sure it really helped but it made me feel I was at least trying!

-A recent study from Nelsons who make Nelson's Colica Colic Granules revealed that 49% of parents think that colic is the most distressing ailment their baby suffered with.
+One study revealed that 49% of parents think that colic is the most distressing ailment their baby suffered with.
 I can see why - before I had DS#1 I just thought it was one of those terms parents bandy about to scare you like "sleepless nights" and "zero libido" but when we were hit with a colicky baby we realised colic is not just a word-it's like one of those dreadful Japanese endurance competitions.

 I honestly thought we would never have another pleasant evening again - 6pm almost on the dot it would start, until about midnight.
 My top tip here if you even suspect colic would be speak as soon as possible to your GP, midwife, or health visitor who will know the latest tricks and maybe pop in and see your pharmacist and ask what products they might recommend.

-Nelson's have come up with some very sensible suggestions which I thought might prove useful to anyone experiencing colic:
+Here are some suggestions which I thought might prove useful to anyone experiencing colic:

 • Give your little one a gentle massage on their stomach.